-[Note: The presented support recommendations are preliminary only and will need to be revisited after geotechnical characterization of the selected geosphere.]
+[Note: The presented support recommendations are preliminary only and will need to be revisited after geotechnical characterization of the selected geosphere.
+Support details will be dependent on the spacing and strengths of the individual sedimentary rock layers and the bond strengths and characteristics between each layer.]